Saavesh/lunar-lander-final-project/README.md

 ## Project Description

 This project explores reinforcement learning using the [LunarLander-v3 environment](https://gymnasium.farama.org/environments/box2d/lunar_lander/) from OpenAI Gymnasium.
 The LunarLander-v3 environment simulates a classic rocket landing task.
-The objective is to train (or simulate) an agent that can land a lunar module safely between two flags, balancing fuel consumption and landing precision.
+The objective is to train or simulate an agent that can land a lunar module safely between two flags, while minimizing fuel usage and maintaining balance.

-Rewards are assigned for safe landings and penalties are given for crashes, fuel waste, and unstable movements.
+Rewards are assigned for:
+- **Safe landings**
+- **Efficient fuel usage**
+- **Stable motion**

+Penalties are given for:
+- **Crashes**
+- **Unstable angles**
+- **Unnecessary thruster firing**

 ---

-## Folder Structure
+## Approach and Folder Structure
 ```
 lunar-lander-final-project/
-├── Lunar-Lander-Final-Project.ipynb
+├── Lunar-Lander-Final-Project.ipynb        # Main project notebook
-└── README.md
-└── .gitignore.md
+├── README.md                               # Project write-up
+├── requirements.txt                        # List of dependencies
+└── .gitignore                              # Files and folders to ignore
 ```

+---